 The Role of a Support Person

-CFC-SA has developed a DRAFT document to assist Carers in understanding the role of a support person - click here to view the guide.
+CF&KC-SA has developed a document to assist Carers in understanding the role of a support person - click here to view the guide.
 This Carer Guide is intended to outline the role of a support person only.
 It does not identify the roles or responsibilities of advocates, support workers or other representatives.

 CHILDREN AND YOUNG PEOPLE (SAFETY) ACT 2017 (SA)